chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 - Set AWS Config Details:

-  - Provide instance count as `0` for [opensearch.config] and [postgresql.config] and leave the values of opensearch_private_ips and postgresql_private_ips empty.
+  - Provide instance count as `0` for both [opensearch.config] and [postgresql.config] and leave the values of opensearch_private_ips and postgresql_private_ips as an empty array.
-  - Set `type` as `aws`, As these deployment steps are for Managed Services AWS Deployment.
+  - Set `type` as `aws`, as these deployment steps are for Managed Services AWS Deployment.
 The default value is blank, which should be changed.
   - Set `instance_url`, `superuser_username`, `superuser_password`, `dbuser_username`, `dbuser_password` for the **Managed AWS RDS Postgresql** created in the Prerequisite steps.
   - Set `instance_url` as the URL with Port No. For example: `"database-1.c2kvay.eu-north-1.rds.amazonaws.com:5432"`
   - Set `opensearch_domain_name`, `opensearch_domain_url`, `opensearch_username`, `opensearch_user_password` for the **Managed AWS OpenSearch** created in the Prerequisite steps.